metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Things were going the Raiders way until Lamar saw a linebacker covering a slot receiver deep, an unfortunate assignment given Gus Bradley's cover-three scheme.
 A big pass and a few plays later, the Ravens are now in control.

+Maxx Crosby might be something special.
+Finally that one pass rusher Vegas can hang its hat on.

 ***

 #### Dolphins @ Patriots